Positive Conserved Quantities in the Klein-Gordon Equation: Abstract

 \section{Abstract}

 We introduce an embedding of the Klein-Gordon equation into a pair of coupled equations that are first-order in time.
 The existence of such an embedding is based on a positivity property exhibited by the Klein-Gordon equation.
 These coupled equations provide a more satisfactory reduction of the Klein-Gordon equation to first-order differential equations in time than the Schrodinger equation.
 Using this embedding, we show that the ``negative probabilities" associated with the Klein-Gordon equation do not need to be resolved by introducing matrices as Dirac did with his eponymous equation.
 For the case of the massive Klein-Gordon equation, the coupled equations are equivalent to a forward Schrodinger equation in time and a backward Schrodinger equation in time, respectively, corresponding to a particle and its antiparticle.
 We show that there are two positive integrals that are conserved (constant in time) in the Klein-Gordon equation and thus provide a concrete resolution of the historical puzzle regarding the previously supposed lack of a probabilistic interpretation for the field governed by the Klein-Gordon equation.
+A significant consequence is that the Schrodinger equation is given a relativistic formulation, which does not require creation and annihilation operators, i.e. quantum fields.
+Physically, this corresponds to a theory in which the positive and negative energy parts do not directly interact, hence there will be no annihilation events--for example, particle-antiparticle collisions which do not result in photon emission.
+Thus, one practical consequence of this relativistically consistent theory is a simple explanation for dark matter.